-During the period covered by this report, the Company lost communication with four of its in-orbit satellites, one in 2012 and three in 2014.
-As a result, impairment charges of \$2.0 million and \$2.2 million were recorded within depreciation expense during 2012 and 2014, respectively.
-The Company had in-orbit spare satellites available to replace the lost satellites.
-No similar satellite loss occurred during 2013.
-The Company does not believe the loss of these satellites is an indicator of impairment of the remaining individual satellites or the constellation as of December 31, 2014.
+The Company lost communication with three of its in-orbit satellites in 2014.
+As a result, impairment charges totaling \$2.2 million were recorded within depreciation expense during 2014.
+The Company replaced the lost satellites with in-orbit spares.
+No similar satellite loss occurred during 2013 or 2015.
+December 31, 2015.